n3554/n3554/n3554_a_parallel_algorithms_library.4.notes.md

 sample in the executive summary demonstrates, we feel that this scheme provides deep integration with the existing standard library.

-### Rejected Alternative Naming Schemes

-Here, we discuss the rationale for rejecting alternative schemes we considered.

-#### A `parallel_` Name Prefix
+### A `parallel_` Name Prefix

 A simple way to disambiguate parallel algorithms from their sequential versions would be simply to give them new, unique names.
-Indeed, this is the approach suggested by Intel & Microsoft’s earlier paper N3429 and is the one taken in their libraries (i.e. Threading Building Blocks & Parallel Patterns Library, respectively).
+Indeed, this is the approach suggested by Intel & Microsoft's earlier paper N3429 and is the one taken in their libraries (i.e., Threading Building Blocks & Parallel Patterns Library, respectively).
 It is impossible for a human reader or implementation to confuse a call to `std::for_each` for `std::parallel_for_each` and vice versa.